 Then after the meal is said and done you get the check and it’s at least double what you had tallied up when ordering.

 Then when you ask the waiter about it, you’re brought a menu and the prices do add up.
 But this isn’t the menu you originally looked at.
 Some travelers recommend taking photos on your phone of the menu you’re given when you order to help curb this scam.

 ‘The meter is broken’

-I think outside the United States, Australia and Western Europe no taxi meter has ever worked.
+I think outside the United States, Australia, and Western Europe no taxi meter has ever worked.
 EVER.
-My best tip is to ask someone (like staff at your riad or hotel) how much a taxi should cost to go to _____.
+My best tip is to ask someone (like the staff at your riad or hotel) how much a taxi should cost to go to _____.
 That way you know what price to demand.